We use some essential cookies to make this website work.

 Benham, S.E., Vanguelova, E. I. and Pitman, R.M.
 (2012).
 Short and long term changes in carbon, nitrogen and acidity in the forest soils under oak at the Alice Holt Environmental Change Network site.
 Science of the Total Environment.
 421-422.

 Soil solution samples are collected using twelve Prenart ‘super quartz’ soil water samplers.
 Six samplers are installed in the A horizon and six at the base of the B horizon.
-Each sample is analyzed for:
+Each sample is analysed for:

 300 systematical chosen plots (2m x 2m) covering the whole site.
 Species presence recorded then related to National Vegetation Classification (NVC).

 50 randomly chosen plots from the original baseline survey:

 50 plots located randomly within the NVC identified by the base line survey:

 Butterflies are biologically suitable as indicator species, having rapid lifecycles and, in many cases, high sensitivity to environmental conditions allow us to assess the impacts of climate change.

 The UK butterfly monitoring scheme transect method, involves weekly butterfly counts along fixed routes throughout the season.
 These species counts generate annual site abundance indices.

 Results are split over two graphs for clarity.

 Ground Beetles (Carabidae) can be used to demonstrate changes in prey invertebrates.
 At Alice Holt the majority of beetles found are Abax parallelepipedus and Pterostichus madidus.
 Although variable year on year their populations have remained relatively stable.
 Species associated with dead wood and damp conditions (Cychrus caraboides, Nebria brevicollis) have increased significantly most likely due to increases in litter accumulation (evident from the soil survey) dead wood, and shade associated with natural stand ageing.